Erasmus code: PL WROCLAW01

 If you have left in the first semester and decided to further extend your stay for the second semester, it is possible if both your host and home university agree.

-Remember that the Erasmus grant can be allocated for the period of up to 9 months.
+Remember also, that the Erasmus grant can be allocated for the period of up to 10 months.

 How to extend your scholarship.

-- amendment to financial agreement prepared on your individual account
+- amendment to financial agreement prepared on your account

 Back at the University of Wrocław

-After returning to Wrocław you have to submit the following documents to the International Office (filled in on-line from your individual account):
+After returning to Wrocław you have to submit the following documents to the International Office (filled in online from your account):

 - Transcript of Records, in case of doctoral candidates: confirmation of project/research results